-- 5.1 The basis upon which we will charge our fees is set out in our Letter of Engagement.
+- The basis upon which I will charge our fees is set out in my Letter of Engagement.

-- (a) If our Letter of Engagement specifies a fixed fee, we will charge this for the agreed scope of the Services.
+- If my Letter of Engagement specifies a fixed fee, I will charge this for the agreed scope of the Services.
 Work which falls outside that scope will be charged on an hourly rate basis.
-We will advise you as soon as reasonably practicable if it becomes necessary for us to provide services outside of the agreed scope and, if requested, give you an estimate of the likely amount of the further costs.
+I will advise you as soon as reasonably practicable if it becomes necessary for me to provide services outside of the agreed scope and, if requested, give you an estimate of the likely amount of the further costs.

-- In providing the Services we may incur disbursements and payments to third parties on your behalf.
-You authorise us to incur these disbursements.
-You also authorise us to make payments to third parties on your behalf which are reasonably required to undertake the Services.
+- In providing the Services I may incur disbursements and payments to third parties on your behalf.
+You authorise me to incur these disbursements.
+You also authorise me to make payments to third parties on your behalf which are reasonably required to undertake the Services.

-- In addition to disbursements, we may charge a fee of $75.00 to cover out of pocket costs which are not included in our fee and which are not recorded as disbursements.
+- In addition to disbursements, I may charge a fee of $75.00 to cover out of pocket costs which are not included in my fee and which are not recorded as disbursements.
 The Bureau Fee covers items such as photocopying, printing, postage and phone calls.

-- GST is payable by you on our fees and charges.
+- GST is payable by you on my fees and charges.

-- We will send interim invoices to you, usually monthly, and on completion of the matter, or termination of our engagement.
-We may send you invoices more frequently when we incur a significant expense or undertake a significant amount of work over a shorter period of time.
+- I will send interim invoices to you, usually monthly, and on completion of the matter, or termination of my engagement.
+I may send you invoices more frequently when I incur a significant expense or undertake a significant amount of work over a shorter period of time.

 - Invoices are payable within 14 days of the date of the invoice, except on conveyancing matters (including refinances) where invoices are payable immediately prior to settlement.

-- You authorise us to deduct our fees and other expenses from funds held in our trust account on your behalf on provision of an invoice to you, unless those funds are held for a particular purpose.
+- You authorise me to deduct my fees and other expenses from funds held in the trust account on your behalf on provision of an invoice to you, unless those funds are held for a particular purpose.

-- If your account is overdue we may:
+- If your account is overdue I may:

 - require interest to be paid on any amount which is more than 14 days overdue, calculated at the rate of 15% per annum for the period that the invoice is outstanding;

-- stop work on any matters in respect of which we are providing Services to you;
+- stop work on any matters in respect of which I am providing Services to you;

 - require an additional payment of fees in advance before recommencing work; and

-- recover from you in full any costs we incur (including on a solicitor/client basis) in seeking to recover the amounts from you, including our own fees and the fees of any collection agency.
+- recover from you in full any costs I incur (including on a solicitor/client basis) in seeking to recover the amounts from you, including my own fees and the fees of any collection agency.

-- We may ask you to pre-pay amounts to us.
+- I may ask you to pre-pay amounts to us.

-- You may request an estimate of our fee for undertaking the Services at any time.
-If possible we will provide you with an estimate (which may be a range between a minimum and a maximum amount or for a particular task or step).
+- You may request an estimate of my fee for undertaking the Services at any time.
+If possible I will provide you with an estimate (which may be a range between a minimum and a maximum amount or for a particular task or step).
 An estimate is not a quote.
-Any significant assumptions included in the estimate will be stated and you must tell us if those assumptions are wrong or change.
-We will inform you if we are likely to exceed the estimate by any substantial amount.
+Any significant assumptions included in the estimate will be stated and you must tell me if those assumptions are wrong or change.
+I will inform you if I am likely to exceed the estimate by any substantial amount.
 Unless specified, an estimate excludes GST, disbursements and expenses.

-- Although you may expect to be reimbursed by a third party for our fees and expenses, and although our invoices may at your request or with your approval be directed to a third party, you remain responsible for payment to us in accordance with these Terms if the third party fails to pay us.
+- Although you may expect to be reimbursed by a third party for my fees and expenses, and although my invoices may at your request or with your approval be directed to a third party, you remain responsible for payment to me in accordance with these Terms if the third party fails to pay me.

-- We operate a trust account.
-All money received from you or on your behalf will be held to your credit in our trust account.
+- I operate a trust account.
+All money received from you or on your behalf will be held to your credit in the trust account.

-- Unless it is not reasonable or practicable to do so, when we hold significant funds for you for more than a short period of time we will place them on interest bearing deposit with a bank registered under section 69 of the Reserve Bank of New Zealand Act 1989.
+- Unless it is not reasonable or practicable to do so, when I hold significant funds for you for more than a short period of time I will place them on interest bearing deposit with a bank registered under section 69 of the Reserve Bank of New Zealand Act 1989.
 Interest earned from interest bearing deposits, less withholding tax, will be credited to you.

-- 6.1 Some of the laws with which we must comply may affect you.
+- Some of the laws with which I must comply may affect you.
 These laws include:

-- 6.2 We may be required by law to obtain information about you (including to verify your identity and the identity of persons who act on your behalf or who own and control you, e.g. directors, shareholders, and other beneficial owners), to monitor transactions, and to disclose information about you to third parties, including the New Zealand Inland Revenue Department, the New Zealand Department of Internal Affairs, and other authorities (both in New Zealand and offshore).
-Without limit, we may be required to disclose information about a transaction that you are involved in if required by law or we think it is suspicious.
+- I may be required by law to obtain information about you (including to verify your identity and the identity of persons who act on your behalf or who own and control you, e.g. directors, shareholders, and other beneficial owners), to monitor transactions, and to disclose information about you to third parties, including the New Zealand Inland Revenue Department, the New Zealand Department of Internal Affairs, and other authorities (both in New Zealand and offshore).
+Without limit, I may be required to disclose information about a transaction that you are involved in if required by law or I think it is suspicious.

-- 6.3 A Bank involved in a trust account transaction may need to obtain information about you to comply with its legal obligations.
-You must supply that information to us if we ask for it, for on-supply to the bank to meet those obligations.
+- A Bank involved in a trust account transaction may need to obtain information about you to comply with its legal obligations.
+You must supply that information to me if I ask for it, for on-supply to the bank to meet those obligations.
 For clarity, you consent to the bank, in turn, disclosing that information to regulatory authorities both in New Zealand and offshore.

-- 6.4 By engaging us, you consent to, and waive any right to be advised of, the discloures described in clause 6.
+- By engaging me, you consent to, and waive any right to be advised of, the disclosures described in clause 6.

-- 6.5 If you do not supply any information we ask for, we may be unable to provide you, or complete, the services.
+- If you do not supply any information I ask for, I may be unable to provide you, or complete, the services.

-(a) if we cannot provide you, or complete, the services (including completing a transaction) because you have not supplied information that we have asked for; and/or
+- (a) if I cannot provide you, or complete, the services (including completing a transaction) because you have not supplied information that I have asked for; and/or

-(b) for any impact on you (including a delay, investigation or other event) resulting from our compliance with our legal obligations.
+- (b) for any impact on you (including a delay, investigation or other event) resulting from my compliance with our legal obligations.

 7. Professional Indemnity Insurance

-- 7.1 We hold professional indemnity insurance which meets or exceeds the minimum standards specified by the New Zealand Law Society.
-We will provide you with particulars of the minimum standards upon request.
+- I hold professional indemnity insurance which meets or exceeds the minimum standards specified by the New Zealand Law Society.
+I will provide you with particulars of the minimum standards upon request.